-As part of future work, we aim to extend Hetero-EUCLID to accommodate more complex history-dependent constitutive behaviors such as viscoelasticity to model a broader range of soft tissues and composites.
+As part of future work, we aim to extend Hetero-EUCLID to accommodate more complex history-dependent constitutive behaviors, such as viscoelasticity, to model a broader range of soft tissues and composites, while accounting for spatial correlations in residual forces (see \autoref{subsec:corr_noise}).
 As mentioned in \citet{shi2025deep}, the paradigm of first segmenting the material and then identifying the constitutive parameters of each segment is highly dependent on the ability to have clean inter-material segments.
-However, this is not the case in situations involving functionally graded materials, and most practical experiments where the material segments have smooth (not sudden) transitions between properties.
-Furthermore, in the current study, we show that a high enough displacement noise would undermine the accuracy of the material segmentation, further reducing the accuracy of predicting each material's properties.
+However, clean inter-material segments are not available in situations involving functionally graded materials, and most practical experiments where the material segments have smooth (not sudden) transitions between properties.
+Furthermore, in the current study, we demonstrate that a sufficiently high displacement noise can undermine the accuracy of material segmentation, thereby further reducing the accuracy of predicting each material's properties.
 We therefore intend to explore frameworks that provide a position-dependent field of the material properties, as opposed to segment-specific properties.
-An experimental validation using DIC/ Digital Volume Correlation (DVC) data will also provide further insights into the merits, practical limitations, and improvements necessary in the proposed framework.
+An experimental validation using DIC/Digital Volume Correlation (DVC) data will also provide further insights into the merits, practical limitations, and necessary improvements in the proposed framework.